Journal of Cell Science: The Company of Biologists and relaunch

 In 1946 or 1947, George Parker Bidder, then the owner, gave the journal to The Company of Biologists, a company he had founded in 1925 in a successful bid to rescue the failing British Journal of Experimental Biology.
 Initially, Oxford University Press remained the publishers on behalf of the Company of Biologists, but production was later transferred to Cambridge University Press.
 In 1952, The Company of Biologists became a registered charity, and full editorial control passed to the journal's editor-in-chief.

 From 1946, the journal was edited jointly by Carl Pantin, an experimental zoologist and physiologist, and John Baker, a cytologist.
 Under the latter's influence, the journal accepted a growing number of papers in the relatively new discipline of cytology, now usually termed cell biology.
 After Pantin's retirement in 1960, the scope of the journal was refocused on the field of cytology, which the editors defined as "Everything that relates directly to the structure, chemical composition, physical nature, and functions of animal and plant cells, or to the techniques that are used in cytological investigations".
 Subsequent editors include H. G. Callan and A. V. Grimstone.

 In 1966, the journal was redesigned and relaunched under the new title Journal of Cell Science, reflecting its altered scope.
 It continued to be published broadly quarterly until 1969, when the frequency increased to between six and nine issues per year.
 In the mid-to-late 1980s, to reduce publication lead times and compete more effectively with Cell (which had been launched in 1974), The Company of Biologists moved away from Cambridge University Press and set up its own in-house typesetting and printing for its journals, by then three in number, becoming pioneers in using disks from authors.
 Publication frequency also increased, at first to ten issues in 1987, then monthly between 1988 and 1995, finally becoming fortnightly in December 1996.

 Issues from 1853 are available online via the journal website and HighWire Press as PDFs, with a text version additionally available from 2000.
-Content over 6 months old is freely available, and all articles are available to readers in developing countries via the Health InterNetwork Access to Research Initiative.
+Content over 12 months old is freely available, and all articles are available to readers in developing countries via the Health InterNetwork Access to Research Initiative.
 Since 2004, authors have retained copyright of their material, licensing their contributions to the journal.

 Scope and content

-Journal of Cell Sciences publishes original research articles and reports, techniques and resources, reviews, and primers across the full range of topics in cell biology.
+Journal of Cell Science publishes original research articles and reports, techniques and resources, reviews, and primers across the full range of topics in cell biology.

 In addition to research papers and reviews, Journal of Cell Science includes critical commentaries and an occasional column, "Sticky Wickets", offering "controversial views of life-science research".

 When appropriate, some articles are grouped into subject collections.
 Collection topics covered include: